pietgk/devac/docs/development/devac-spec-v2.0-review-recap.md

 | Cross-repo edge staleness | Medium | Medium | Manual rebuild + background refresh |
 | Python parser latency | High | Low | Accept for now, optimize later |
 | Write amplification on main branch | Medium | Medium | Accept trade-off, document limitation |

+Piet: let state that these risk are currently acceptable and can be addresses when we have a real issue.

 ### 3.4 What's Missing in Spec 🔴